Nameless Rumia's Wiki

 Minor parties

 While several minor parties exist, the odds are usually stacked against them as they're underfunded, plus the inherent flaws of FPTP voting (e.g. spoiler effect, vote splitting) creates a need for alternatives like RCV if they want any relevance.
-The road map for a third party president technically exists, but we'd have to cycle back to talks about federal matching funds (5%) and national polls (15%).8)
+The road map for a third party president technically exists, but we'd have to cycle back to federal matching funds (5%) and national polls (15%).10)

-Furthermore, there's a significant desire for additional political parties,9)10) despite what all the 'vote shaming' partisans say before blaming everything but their candidate's unpopularity or electoral votes.
-Anyways, these parties routinely appear on the presidential ballot and pull in a small chunk of voters for a reason, so it's only fair to say that, as long as the will for these additional political parties exist: time will only tell.
+Furthermore, there is a significant desire to add more political parties,11)12) despite what those 'vote shaming' partisans say before blaming everything *but* their candidate's unpopularity or electoral votes.
+However, these parties routinely appear on the presidential ballot and pull in a small chunk of voters for a reason, so it's only fair to say that, as long as the will for these additional political parties exist: time will only tell.

 Congressional caucuses